gabimo/AndroidGeoscape/README.md

 # AndroidGeoscape

 This is the master branch of the Android Application Geoscape's Github Repo.
+Please visit the project's web page at https://geoscape-7062a.firebaseapp.com/

 To find apk files to install the app please view the apkfiles folder above.